mhauru/abeliantensors/README.md

 # You can also do a truncated SVD, in this case to truncating to dimension 4.
 U, S, V = a.svd([0, 2], [1, 3], chis=4)

-# We can contract some tensors together easily using the ncon package.
+# We can contract tensors together easily using the ncon package.
 # Note that conjugation flips the direction of each index, as well as the
 # charge of the tensor, which in this case though is 0.
 from ncon import ncon
 aadg = ncon((a, a.conjugate()), ([1, 2, -1, -2], [1, 2, -11, -12]))

-# Finally, knowing that this tensor is Hermitian, do an eigenvalue
+# Finally, knowing that aadg is Hermitian, do an eigenvalue
 # decomposition of it, this time truncating not to a specific dimension, but
 # to a maximum relative truncation error of 1e-5.
 E, U = aadg.eig([0, 1], [2, 3], hermitian=True, eps=1e-5)